 The DJI Spark can perform some basic maneuvers using only hand gestures.
 This is great for framing and taking a quick photo.

 Video downlink refers to the live video feed that streams from the camera.
-For most models this is displayed on a third party smartphone or tablet, but some do have a screen built into the controller.
-A smooth, real time, high quality video downlink allows you to see exactly what is being recorded at any moment, meaning you can react quickly and effectively to get the exact shot that you want.
+For most models, this is displayed on a third party smartphone or tablet, but some do have a screen built into the controller.
+A smooth, real-time, high-quality video downlink allows you to see exactly what is being recorded at any moment, meaning you can react quickly and effectively to get the exact shot that you want.
 For the more imaginative amongst us, it can make you feel like you're actually hanging outside of a helicopter with a video camera pressed to your face.
 If the video downlink is choppy or low quality, getting the perfect shot becomes a crapshoot.
 This is because instead of flying based on what the camera is seeing, you have to look at the drone itself, infer which way the camera is pointing, and guess at what the shot looks like.
 This disconnect can easily lead to subpar footage.
 Video downlinks are also very important for framing shots.
-If the downlink isn't showing exactly what the camera is seeing, or parts of the downlink are obscured by on screen menus, you can end up with things in the edge of your shot that you didn't want there.
+If the downlink isn't showing exactly what the camera is seeing, or parts of the downlink are obscured by on-screen menus, you can end up with things in the edge of your shot that you didn't want there.
 We evaluated video downlink quality by taking all of the models on a long flight while noting the quality of the picture and any glitches we experienced in flight.

-The DJI Phantom 4, the DJI Inspire, the DJI Phantom 4Pro, and the DJI Mavic Pro all held the second step on the podium with a score of 9 out of 10.
+The DJI Phantom 4 Pro, DJI Mavic Air, and DJI Mavic Pro all held the second step on the podium with a score of 9 out of 10.
 These models provided consistent, high definition video to their controllers throughout our testing with no glitches or drops in quality.
-The only minor complaint we had with the downlinks of these models, as well as the other DJI models we tested, had to do with the design of the DJIGO app.
+The only minor complaint we had with the downlinks of these models, as well as the other DJI models we tested, had to do with the design of the DJI GO 4 app.
 The menu bar at the top of the screen obstructs a small part of the video feed, making it difficult to see exactly what is at the very top of the shot.
 Swiping on the screen removes the menu and lets you see the entirety of the video, but then you can't monitor things like the amount of battery remaining.
 The Mavic is slightly better in this regard because its controller has a small built-in screen that displays some things like battery life.

 The DJI Spark picked up a 6 out of 10 in our video downlink testing.
 The downlink was very steady and we never experienced interruptions, but it did look a bit grainy at times.
 Also, when using a smartphone alone you have to cover the actual video feed with your fingers to use the virtual joysticks.
 This problem is completely rectified by getting the optional remote controller.

-The Yuneec Breeze and the Parrot Bebop 2 both scored a 4 in this metric.
-This steep dropoff in scores was mostly due to their interfaces.
-Both of these models use only a third party mobile device as a controller, utilizing virtual touch screen joysticks to fly.
+The YUNEEC Breeze and the Parrot Bebop 2 both scored a 4 in this metric.
+This steep drop-off in scores was mostly due to their interfaces.
+Both of these models use only a third party mobile device as a controller, utilizing virtual touchscreen joysticks to fly.
 Having your thumbs on the screen inevitably means you're blocking at least half of the video downlink from view.
 This makes it nearly impossible to effectively use the downlink to frame a moving shot.
 It works fine if you want to slowly maneuver the camera into place to take a still selfie, which is really what these models are better suited for overall.
 The resolution of the downlink of both of these models was also significantly lower than the rest of the field.